 1. How to Reach Namche Bazaar

 You have a few travel options to reach Namche.
 The most utilized and most expensive is a direct flight from Kathmandu to Lukla (about $200), then trek to Phakding to spend the night.
 The following day, you can trek along the Dudh Koshi river to Namche.
 Another option is to take a helicopter from Lukla to Namche (This could be pretty expensive, about $2,000 for a private charter).
 This option is not recommended because it does not allow your body a chance to acclimate to the elevation.
 The third option is to take a bus from Kathmandu’s Ratna Park to Shivalaya ( about $6).
 Then from Shivlaya, you can trek to Namche.
 The bus trip takes 12 to 14 hours.

 It’s fairly simple on the map, but in practice there are many areas to get lost on the way to Namche.

 How to get to the Bazaar

 Once you cross the Namche bridge and check in at the police check point you are in Namche.
 Keep going into Namche until you see the stupa and aqueduct.
-Just before the stupa you can make a left off the main path to go deeper into the city.
-Near the stupa you can make another left and go into the open field.
+Just after the stupa you can make a left off the main path to go deeper into the city.
+Near the stupa you can make left and go into the open field.
 The field is Namche Bazaar.
-On the Saturday venders come from Kathmandu and sell their products.
+On the Saturday vendors come from Kathmandu and sell their products.
 Tibetan, and Sherpa people also sell their goods here.
 It can be pretty expensive though.
-Namche is the richest district in Nepal.

 2. Namche Bazaar Airport/ Syangboche Airport